ixarlie/mutex-bundle/UPGRADE-1.0.md

 ## Removed Locks

-* Memcache: Consider use memcached instead.
+* Memcache: consider to use memcached instead.

 ## Removed classes